bitmonky/www.bitmonky.com/README.md

 ## How To Join
 Anyone can join the team regardless of your skill sets or experiance.
 Team members are compensated for their work by earning BMGP ( The crypto backed token that is the backbone of the sites economy).
 The better the team performs as a community the more valuable the sites economy will become.
-To join the team vist https://guerrillasoft.org  and fill in the signup form.
+To join the team vist https://guerrillasoft.org  and click the "Register Now" button.